 Electrical earthing testing.
-We are asked frequently – How do you test an Earth in London?
+We are asked frequently – How do you test an Earth arrangement in London?

-Here’s the scenario.
-You’re faced with Electrical earthing testing a substation that is located right in the middle of a heavily built-up area.
-With hard surfaces everywhere together with congested buried infrastructure in every direction.
+You are faced with Electrical earthing testing a substation.
+And that is located right in the middle of a densely built-up area.
+Also, with hard surfaces everywhere together with congested buried infrastructure in every direction.

-Any lead deployment is invariably obstructed by something, e.g. roads, cars, walls, buildings, etc. And, assuming the leads can be accommodated.
-A test is likely to suffer in-ground noise and/or interference from the city’s / town’s infrastructure.
-Not to mention the curious passers-by: who would like nothing more than to see you struggle for a laugh by stealing your test leads when you’re back is turned.
+So, any lead deployment invariably obstructed by something, e.g. roads, cars, walls, buildings, etc. And, assuming the leads can be accommodated.
+An electrical earth test is likely to suffer in-ground noise and interference from the city’s / town’s infrastructure.
+Also, not to mention the curious passers-by.
+Whom would like nothing more than to see you struggle for a laugh by stealing your test leads.
+When you turn your back.

 Measurements shall be carried out after construction, where necessary, to verify the adequacy of the design.

-We’ve posted a number of blogs on the importance of following best practice when doing Fall-of-Potential testing, and some of the pitfalls with the technique.
-But sometimes it’s simply not possible to deploy leads to the distance required to escape the area of influence of the Earth system while avoiding physical obstructions.
-This is quite common in built up areas like London.
+We’ve posted many blogs on the importance of following best practice.
+When doing Electrical earth Fall of Potential testing.
+And also, some of the pitfalls with the technique.
+But, sometimes it’s simply not possible to deploy leads to the distance required.
+And, escape the area of influence of the Earth system while avoiding physical obstructions.
+This problem is quite common in densely-populated cities like London.

-In situations like this, it’s really important to have an accurate soil model, using the Wenner method, and to use a bit of ingenuity.
-Perhaps you can’t deploy leads to fully escape the area of influence of the Earth system, but you can escape the area of influence of 1 rod, or maybe you can use a clamp meter.
-The key aim of these tests is to validate the soil model against what you actually encounter on site.
+In situations like this, and for an accurate electrical earth test it’s imperative to have an accurate soil model.
+Also, by using the Wenner method.
+And to use a bit of ingenuity.
+Perhaps you can’t deploy leads to escape the area of influence of the Earth system entirely.
+But, you can avoid the sphere of influence of 1 rod.
+Or maybe you can use a clamp meter.
+The principal aim of these tests is to validate the soil model against what you encounter on site.

-If you can get good agreement between the resistances.
-You CAN measure on site and in the model.
-Then use the modelled Earth resistance as your “real world” earth resistance - you have effectively calibrated your model against the real world.
+If you can get good agreement between the resistances, you CAN measure on-site and in the model.
+Then use the modelled Earth resistance as your “real world” earth resistance.
+Therefore, you have expertly calibrated your model against the real world.

-This is another of these situations where the CDEGS version becomes really important.
-Only HIFREQ can accurately model the interactions between the test leads and the earth system, to give you full confidence that the model truly agrees with the measured results.
+This electrical earth test situation is another of these situations where the CDEGS version becomes essential.
+But, only HIFREQ can accurately model the interactions between the test leads and the earth system.
+Also, to give you full confidence that the model indeed agrees with the measured results.

-These techniques, in combination with CDEGS, trained and accredited engineers allow us to deliver right-sized designs in the most complicated of environments.
+So, these earth testing techniques, in combination with CDEGS, trained and accredited engineer.
+Allow us to deliver right-sized electrical earthing designs in the most complicated of environments.